nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-XXXX_Versions/GL-DPPD-XXXX.md

 **Output Data:**

-- M (log ratio) vs. A (average log expression) plot for each array before background correction and normalization (negative and positive control probes are in green and red, respectively)
+- M (log ratio of the subject array vs a pseudo-reference, the mean of all other arrays) vs. A (average log expression) plot for each array before background correction and normalization (negative and positive control probes are in green and red, respectively)

 <br>